In-context Autoencoder for Context Compression in a Large Language Model: Experiments

-Finally, we compare the effect of the ICAE's 128-length memory slots with a summary\footnote{Produced by the GPT-4 with the prompt ``\texttt{Write a summary for the above text.
-Your summary should not exceed 100 words but should include as much information of the original text as possible.}''} within 128 tokens (approximately 100 words).
-Memory slots significantly outperform summaries under the same context length, with a 1.2 win/lose ratio.
-Though memory slots have already been shown to be more compact and informative than natural language, this comparison has not fully demonstrated the effectiveness of memory yet, as each natural language word/token is obtained through extensive pretraining, while memory is obtained via a much smaller scale of (ICAE) pretraining in our experiments.
-We believe that with larger-scale pretraining, the performance of memory should improve even further.
+The last row of Table \ref{tab:length_comparison} compares ICAE's 128-length memory slots with a summary\footnote{Produced by the GPT-4.
+The specific prompt text is presented in Appendix \ref{appsec:eval}.} within 128 tokens ($\sim$100 words).
+Memory slots significantly outperform summaries under the same context length, with $\sim$$2\times$ win/lose ratio, proving to be more compact and informative than natural language.